-In 2021, many senior living communities are continuing their upscale, restaurant-style experience while shifting their dining trends to include interesting ingredients and expanded options.
-For residents, this means more delicious, exciting meals and more choices than ever before, which adds to the quality of their everyday life and ultimately, their senior living experience.
-Here are some ways the senior living dining experience is evolving in 2021.
+For residents, this means more delicious, exciting meals and more choices than ever before, which adds to the quality of their everyday life and, ultimately, their senior living experience.
+Here are some ways senior living dining trends are evolving in 2023.

 Varied Venue Options